llvm/llvm-project/llvm/docs/LangRef.rst

 instructions <binaryops>`, :ref:`bitwise binary instructions <bitwiseops>`, :ref:`memory instructions <memoryops>`, and :ref:`other instructions <otherops>`.
 There are also :ref:`debug records
-<debugrecords>`, which are not true instructions themselves but are printed
+<debugrecords>`, which are not instructions themselves but are printed
 interleaved with instructions to describe changes in the state of the program's debug information at each position in the program's execution.